Hasan Jahangir: Popularity in India (1987)

 That was a memorable day in my life.
 Very few artists get such stardom and love.
 The madness of music lovers and madmen was related to watching, a sea of human beings was visible everywhere.

-The Prime Minister of India Rajiv Gandhi invited him to Delhi at the 7, Lok Kalyan Marg and hosted a dinner in his honour.
+The Prime Minister of India Rajiv Gandhi invited him to Delhi at the 7, Race Course Road and hosted a dinner in his honour.

 In 1988, Hasan's hit song "Hawa Hawa" was featured in the 1988 Indian film Don 2 which was picturized on Jeet Upendra.
 The film became a hit at the box office and both the song and film became very famous.

-Bollywood's influence (1990-1994)
+Bollywood's influence (1990–1994)

-In 1990, he made a special appearance in the song "Aapan Ka To Dil Hai Awara" in film Solah Satra and his small screen time prescene received positive reviews.
+In 1990, he made a special appearance in the song "Aapan Ka To Dil Hai Awara" in the film Solah Satra and his small screen time received positive reviews.
 He was offered by Indian film producers and directors to work in their films but he refused.
 Later he was offered to work in Bollywood music industry but he refused that offer as well.

-Hasan's original song in was featured in Insaaf Apne Lahoo Se (1994) and his original 1987 recording of "Hawa Hawa" was used in the film.
+Hasan's original song was featured in Insaaf Apne Lahoo Se (1994) and his original 1987 recording of "Hawa Hawa" was used in the film.

-Comeback to music (2011-2012)
+Comeback to music (2011–2012)

 Jahangir made his official comeback after a lengthy period of inactivity with a fresh take on the Bengali folk song "Dol Dol Doloni".

 After a long period away from the music scene, Jahangir officially made his return in 2011.
 He released a new version of the Bengali folk song "Dol Dol Doloni".
 In interviews that year, Jahangir expressed his commitment to creating new music while also noting that he had continued to perform at various gigs and functions during his time away from the spotlight.

-Hriday Shetty director of the Bollywood film Chaalis Chauraasi personally tracked down Jahangir to get the rights to re-record "Hawa Hawa" for the movie.
+Hriday Shetty, the director of the Bollywood film Chaalis Chauraasi, personally tracked down Jahangir to get the rights to re-record "Hawa Hawa" for the movie.
 Jahangir sang the song himself for this new version.